felixmc/rpi-matrix-node-canvas/README.md

-# Raspberry Pi Matrix Node.js Canvas
+# Raspberry Pi LED Matrix Canvas

 Simple project that runs on a raspberry pi with an led matrix attached to it, that provides a web interface for drawing on the led matrix in real time.